 - Windows/Mac/Android/iOS Users:

 - Use an antivirus software.
-There are serveral free avs which are well known to be reliable: BitDefender(Windows/Mac), PandaAntivirus(Windows), Qihoo 360 Total Security Essential(Windows/Android/Mac), Avira Antivirus(Windows/Mac/Android/iOS), Avast Antivirus(Windows/Mac/Android/iOS), Malwarebytes Anti-Malware (Windows/Android), AVG Antivirus(Windows/Mac/Android/iOS), Comodo Antivirus(Windows), Ad-Aware Antivirus(Windows), Forticlient(Windows/Mac/Andorid/iOS), ZoneAlarm Antivirus(Windows), Kaspersky Security Scan(Windows/Mac/Android/iOS)
+There are several free AVS which are well known to be reliable: Kaspersky Rescue ISO(Any PC system, ISO which will boot as DVD/on USB an independent system based upon Gentoo which will detect and remove any kind of virus even any kind of Bundestrojaner and comparable), BitDefender(Windows/Mac), PandaAntivirus(Windows), Qihoo 360 Total Security Essential(Windows/Android/Mac), Avira Antivirus(Windows/Mac/Android/iOS), Avast Antivirus(Windows/Mac/Android/iOS), Malwarebytes Anti-Malware (Windows/Android), AVG Antivirus(Windows/Mac/Android/iOS), Comodo Antivirus(Windows), Ad-Aware Antivirus(Windows), Forticlient(Windows/Mac/Andorid/iOS), ZoneAlarm Antivirus(Windows), Kaspersky Security Scan(Windows/Mac/Android/iOS)

-- Use a script blocker plugin for your browser like NoScript: you will get rid of adds, prohibit malicous scripts etc.
+- Use a script blocker plugin for your browser like NoScript: you will get rid of adds, prohibit malicious scripts etc.

 - Use firewall software.
 Mac users should use the integrated firewall.
 The following software firewalls are for free: ZoneAlarm Firewall(Windows), Comodo Firewall(Windows), Ashampoo Firewall (Windows,Android), NoRoot Firewall(Android), DroidWall(Android), AFWall(Android), Little Snitch(Mac)